Israel sees "positive" Arab move at IAEA meeting

 Israel says it would only join the NPT if there is a comprehensive Middle East peace with its longtime Arab and Iranian adversaries.
 If it signed the 1970 pact, Israel would have to renounce nuclear weaponry.

-Glyn Davies, the U.S. ambassador to the IAEA, said he hoped the Arab decision not to table a resolution on Israel this year signaled a new beginning.
+Glyn Davies, the U.S. ambassador to the IAEA, said he hoped the Arab decision not to table a resolution on Israel this year signalled a new beginning.

 (Editing by Mark Heinrich)